Student delivered health care

 The communication screening service is open to all ACU students.

-Occupational Therapy programs are expected to commence in 2017.
+Occupational Therapy programs are expected to commence this year.

 Reception is located on Level 2.